 George Leonard, a native of Georgia, graduated from the University of North Carolina in 1948 with a Bachelor of Arts degree and went on to earn Doctor of Humanities degrees from John F. Kennedy University, Lewis and Clark College, and Saybrook Graduate School and Research Center.
 When he joined the editorial team at Look Magazine in 1953, a transformative path was unfolding that would not only change his life but those of an entire culture.

 Reassigned to San Francisco in 1962, George was completing a five-month-long journey of discovery for a major magazine article, interviewing brain researchers, psychologists, psychiatrists, biologists, philosophers, and theologians on human potential when he met fellow ITP co-founder, Michael Murphy at a dinner party.
 Michael’s Esalen Institute had opened three years prior, and both he and George were passionate about tapping into our shared human potential.

 It was during that first encounter in February of 1965, that they committed to a partnership in human transformation, and in the brainstorming sessions and discussions that followed, they launched the human potential movement.
 George would go on to become deeply involved in Esalen Institute.

 George has authored twelve books, including The Transformation, Education and Ecstasy, The Silent Pulse, The Ultimate Athlete, and Mastery: The Keys to Success and Long-term Fulfillment.
 His adventures along the human frontiers of the 1960s are described in his memoir, Walking on the Edge of the World.
 He also co-authored The Life We Are Given with Michael Murphy.
-George Leonard is past-president of the Association for Humanistic Psychology, president emeritus of Esalen Institute and ITP International.
+George Leonard is the past president of the Association for Humanistic Psychology, and president emeritus of Esalen Institute and ITP International.

 Visit our ITP Library for more of George’s presentations on the path of practice and realizing your full potential.